Revou-FSSE-Jun25/milestone-1-whtrianto/README.md

 ## Overview

 This portfolio website showcases the journey and works of Wahyu Trianto as a Software Engineer & Graphic Designer.
 The site features a modern, responsive, and interactive design, highlighting various real-world projects, skills, and learning focus in the field of information technology.
+The portfolio is built as a milestone project for RevoU Tech Academy and is continuously updated with new projects and features.

 ## Main Features

 ### Main Sections

 - **Home**: Brief introduction and professional headline
 - **About**: Short profile, experience, and motivation
 - **Learning Focus**: Main learning areas (Front-End, Back-End, Python, PHP, Database)